Citadel of Cổ Loa: Archaeology

 The outer rampart comprises a perimeter of 8 km and is lined with guard towers.
 The ramparts still stand up to 12 m high and are 25 m in width at their base.
 Besides, part of the inner rampart was cut through for the purpose of archaeological investigation, which was dated from 400–350 BCE.
 And it was suggested that this rampart was constructed by a local and indigenous society prior to the colonization of Han dynasty.
-The stamped earth technique or Hangtu method associated with ancient China may have been used in Cổ Loa, but studies of the defensive works are still in a preliminary stage.
-Also, archaeologists have estimated that over two million cubic metres of material were moved in order to construct the entire fortress, including moats that were fed by the Hoàng River.
+The stamped earth technique or Hangtu method associated with ancient China may have been used in Cổ Loa, and studies of the defensive works are still in a preliminary stage.
+Archaeologists have estimated that over two million cubic metres of material were moved in order to construct the entire fortress, including moats that were fed by the Hoàng River.
 Kim estimated the population of Cổ Loa possibly ranged from 5,000 to around 10,000 inhabitants.

 In 1970, the Vietnamese carried out an investigation at a collapsed portion of the outer wall, uncovering Dong Son culture sherds stratified beneath the wall.
 A 72 kg bronze drum was later excavated outside the inner wall in the 1980s.
-In 2004–05, several cultural layers were identified within the inner wall area.
-Various Cổ Loa artefacts represented "elite-level or royal characteristics", discovered only within the site’s enclosures, supporting the notion of centralised production and monopolisation.
+In 2004–05, cultural layers were identified within the inner wall area.
+Cổ Loa artefacts represented "elite-level or royal characteristics", discovered only within the site’s enclosures, supporting the notion of centralised production and monopolisation.

-Then in 2007–2008 another excavation took place that excavated the middle wall of Cổ Loa citadel.
+In 2007–2008 another excavation took place that excavated the middle wall of Cổ Loa citadel.
 The excavation cut through the entire width of the rampart.
-The stratification showed multiple layers of construction deposits: three periods and five major phases of construction.
+The stratification showed layers of construction deposits: three periods and five major phases of construction.

 Excavations made by archaeologists have revealed Dong Son style pottery that had stratified over time under the walls, while a drum was found by chance by Nguyễn Giang Hải and Nguyễn Văn Hùng.
 The drum included a hoard of bronze objects.
 The rarity of such objects in Southeast Asia and the range found at Cổ Loa is believed to possibly be unique.
-The drum itself is one of the largest Bronze Age drums to have been recovered from the Red River Delta, standing 57 cm high and boasting a tympanum with a diameter of 73.6 cm.
+The drum stands 57 cm high and boasting a tympanum with a diameter of 73.6 cm.
 The drum itself weighs 72 kg and contains around 200 pieces of bronze, including 20 kg of scrap pieces from a range of artefacts.
 These include socketed hoes and ploughshares, socketed axes, and spearheads.

 The artifacts are numerically dominated by the ploughshares, of which there are 96.
 Six hoes and a chisel were in the set.
 There were 32 socketed axes of various shapes, including a boat shaped axehead.
 This was almost a replica of a clay mound found in the grave of the bronze metalworker at Làng Cả.
 Sixteen spearheads, a dagger and eight arrowheads were also found.
 One spearhead generated special interest because it was bimetallic, with an iron blade fitting into a bronze socket.